subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ x(t,k+1) = x(t,k) - \eta[\nabla_X E_W(x(t,k),t,x_n,u_{n+1}) -  {1\over{\sigma^2(t)}} (x(t+1,K)-x_n(t,k))] +\sqrt{2\eta}\epsilon _n,\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  $$

 In this equation $\sigma(t)$ is the variance of the noise injected into the optimisation, $\eta$ is the step size, $x(t,k)$ is the state of the system at state $t$ of the diffusion process and the $k^{th}$ step of the Langevin iteration, while $x(t+1,K)$ is the final result of the Langevin iteration after $K$ steps at the previous stage $t+1$.
-Incorporation of priors in the model results in the expanded energy function $E_W(x,x_n,u_{n+1})$ in which the values of the prior latent state $x_{n}$ and action $u_{n+1}$ are fixed, while the predicted state $x(t,k)$ is allowed to evolve until the energy minimum is reached.
+The predicted state $x(t,k)$ is allowed to evolve until the energy minimum is reached.

 The optimisation starts from state of pure noise $x(T,0)$ and proceeds backwards from stages $t = T, T-1,...,1,0$.
 The iteration requires an additional noise injected into the optimisation at each step, which makes it stochastic, and this is captured by $\epsilon_n$ which is sampled from the Normal distribution $N(0,I)$.
 This equation is derived and discussed in detail in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
-The energy function $E_W$ can be modeled by a diffusion transformer or [DiT](https://arxiv.org/abs/2212.09748) models, with cross attention used to take the conditioning into account.
+The energy function $E_W$ can be modeled by a diffusion transformer or [DiT](https://arxiv.org/abs/2212.09748) model, with cross attention used to take the conditioning into account.

 We have approached the process of generation using the language of stochastic energy minimization.
-However there is an equivalent description of these types of algorithms which more commonly referred to as de-noising algorithms.
+However there is an equivalent description of diffusion algorithms which is referred to as de-noising algorithms.
 The de-noising perspective can be formalized to create an alternative method of sampling from a distribution, called Denoising Diffusion Probabilistic Models or [DDPM](https://arxiv.org/abs/2006.11239).
 This algorithm is preferred over the stochastic sampling based method, and the reason for that is due to something called the [Hardware Lottery](https://arxiv.org/abs/2009.06489).
 Simply put, this says that algorithms that are better suited to the dominant von Neuman architecture for digital computers will win out over alternatives, and since DDPM is well matched to GPUs, it can be implemented more cheaply than alternatives.
 Unfortunately the von Neumann architecture does not work very well for sampling which can only be implemented on a serial node by node basis.
 For sampling based EBM systems to be be more competetive requires a fundamental re-think for the hardware on which it is implemented.
 The brain shows that if an energy model model is implemented on a biological substrate, then it can be made to work with superior performance and lower power consumption.
 To imitate this in man-made systems requires that we move away from the von Neumann architecture to one that is optimized for sampling using the properties of the substrate on which it is built.
 This would be an example of an analog computer, and there are some early efforts underway in this direction, for example see the last section in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).

 ### Training the Prediction Module

-The preediction module does its job by stochastically minimizing the energy function $E_W(x;z_n,u_{n+1})$ where $W$ are its parameters.
+The prediction module does its job by stochastically minimizing the energy function $E_W(x;z_n,u_{n+1})$ where $W$ are its parameters.
 But how does the module learn these parameters?
-Fortunately the prediction module immediately gets access to the ground trutch $z_{n+1}$ soon after it makes its prediction $x_{n+1}$, and this information can be used to learn $W$.
+Note that the prediction module gets access to the ground truth $z_{n+1}$ immediately after it makes its prediction $x_{n+1}$, and this information can be used to learn $W$.
 We are going to use maximum likelihood or MLE theory to do the estimation, in the following steps.

-Let $p(x|z_n,u_{n+1})$ be the probability distribution for the equilibrium state for the ground truth,  and let $p_W(x|z_n,u_{n+1})$ be the corresponding probability as given by the model.
+As before, let $p_W(x|z_n,u_{n+1})$ be the probability distribution for the next state as given by the model.
 Since it is an EBM model, we can write $p_W(x|z_n,u_{n+1})$ using the Boltzmann distribution as

 $$ p_W(x|z_n,u_{n+1}) = {e^{-E_W(x;z_n,u_{n+1})}\over Z_W} $$

 where $E_W(x;z_n,u_{n+1})$ is computed at the point of minimum energy and  $Z_W = \int e^{-E_W(X)} dX$ is the partition function.
-Assuming we are given $M$ ground truth samples $(x(1),z(1),u(1)),...,(x(M),z(M),u(M))$ from this probability distribution, we have to maximize the log-likelihood function given by
+Assume we are given $M$ ground truth samples $(x(1),z(1),u(1)),...,(x(M),z(M),u(M))$ drawn from the probability distribution $p(x|z_n,u_{n+1})$.
+We have to maximize the log-likelihood function given by

 $$ L(W) = {1\over M}\sum_{i=1}^M \log p_W(x(i)|z(i),u(i))  = E_{p(x|z,u)}[\log p_W(x(i)|z(i),u(i))]  $$

-This can be written as
+Using the Boltzmann distribution, this can be written as

 $$ L(W) =  -{1\over M}\sum_{i=1}^M E_W(x(i);z(i),u(i))- \log Z_W $$

 The maximization of $L(W)$ can be done by using the gradient ascent algorithm,
-$w_i \leftarrow w_i + {\partial L(W)\over{\partial w_i}}, i =1,...,P$, which can be written in vector form as
+$w_i \leftarrow w_i + \eta {\partial L(W)\over{\partial w_i}}, i =1,...,P$, which can be written in vector form as

-$$ W\leftarrow W + \nabla_W L(W) $$
+$$ W\leftarrow W + \eta\nabla_W L(W) $$

 In order to do this we need to estimate $\nabla_W L(W)$ which can be shown to be equal to (see [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html) for details),

 $$ \nabla_W L(W) = E_{p(x|z,u)}[\nabla\log p_W(x|z,u)]   = -E_{p(x|z,u)}[\nabla_W E_W(x;z,u)] +  E_{p_W(x|z,u)}[\nabla_W E_W(x;z,u)] $$

 The first term in the derivative is evaluated by using samples $(x,z,u)$ from the ground truth dataset which are distributed according to $p(x|z,u)$, while the second term is evaluated by using samples
 $(x,z,u)$ generated by the model, which are distributed according to $p_W(x|z,u)$.

-The ETPC model has access to both these samples during rhe course of its operation;
+The ETPC model has access to both these samples during rhe course of its operation.
-The predictions $x_n$ provide the model generated samples, while the inferences $z_n$ provide the ground truth samples.
-These can be plugged into the $\nabla E_W$ model to generate the gradient.
+The predictions $x_n$ provide the model generated samples, while the inferences $z_n$ provide the ground truth samples and these can be plugged into the $\nabla E_W$ expression to computethe gradient.
-For the case when $E_W(X)$ is a expressed by an artificial neural network such a transformer or a CNN, this derivative can be computed using automatic differentiators.
-The {Diffusion Recovery Likelihood](https://arxiv.org/abs/2012.08125) or DRL algorithm is a way to implement this parameter learning in the context of diffusion models and this covered in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
-But how does the brain perform this function?
+For the case when $E_W(X)$ is modeled by an artificial neural network such a transformer or a CNN, this derivative can be computed using automatic differentiators.

+The [Diffusion Recovery Likelihood](https://arxiv.org/abs/2012.08125) or DRL algorithm is a way to implement learning in the context of diffusion models and this covered in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
+Just as for the sampling process, a single step of the DRL algorithm injects noise into the learning process in order to smooth out the minimization.
+But how does the brain learn the strength of its synapses?
 Recall that in Part 2 we showed that for the Boltzmann machine the gradient for the loss function is given by the Hebbian learning rule

 $$ {\partial L(W)\over{\partial w_{ij}}}  = \beta (<\sigma_i\sigma_j>_{data} - <\sigma_i\sigma_j>_{model}) $$